-This article outlines the key advantages and disadvantages of Angular comparing to other front-end frameworks.
-But before we dive into details, let’s review some basics and figure out what Angular is.
+This article outlines the key Angular pros and cons compared to other front-end frameworks.
+However, before diving into a detailed description, let’s analyze several basics and define what Angular is.

 What is Angular?